Q-Zee/q-zee.github.io/_posts/2022-01-27-generating-optimized-schedules-using-quantum-annealing.md

 Therefore, failure to produce results is not an option.
 It often becomes a matter of compromise to accept the best (or least costly) solution.

-When an airline creates or changes a flight schedule to address to best address their market, it is not truly known how many crew members will be needed.
+When an airline creates or changes a flight schedule to best address their market, it is not truly known how many crew members will be needed.

 Why?
 Because it is not just a matter of calculating a ratio of hours of work vs crew member availability.
 The flights must be sequenced in a way that fits the flight duty regulations, safety buffers and assignments must also respect the work rules in a given period.